mmomtchev/Forez/README.md

 Jean-Marie de la Mure cites November 28 1202 as date of his death ([4], page 186) and this is the date inscribed in the church of Montbrison built by his son.

 He is not mentioned at all in Eracles or the Rothelin manuscript which is consistent with him dying shortly after his arrival.

+*!!check Villehardouin!! mentioned as having died while traveling in [25], page 493*

 ### Count Guigues (Guy) IV of Forez and Nevers (after 1226)